Biennial Convention 2018 – Call for Papers

 In addition to history and food, New Orleans is known for jazz.
 Stroll along the world famous Bourbon Street to find a mesmerizing array of jazz clubs.
 With performances nightly, Preservation Hall is a monument to the preservation and performance of Dixieland jazz.
 Or go where the locals go and experience Frenchman Street, filled with an array of Jazz Clubs and restaurants.

 Our program will begin with a half day of panel sessions on Wednesday, the first day, followed by three full days of presentations on Thursday, Friday and Saturday.
 The conference program will also include a number of How-To Panels on a variety of topics of interest to students.
-The Call for Papers will be issued by March 1st, at which time advisors will be able to submit their students’ papers via a link on our website.
-Advisors please keep in mind a student must be a member in order to present at the Biennial.

 See you in N’awlins!